Invocation#

 Exactly like

-is thrown away.
+-include, except that any output produced by scanningfileis thrown away.
 Macros it defines remain defined.
 This allows you to acquire all the macros from a header without also processing its declarations.All files specified by

-are processed before all files specified by-include
+-imacrosare processed before all files specified by-include.

 - -undef#